Expression Prompt Collaboration Transformer for Universal Referring Video Object Segmentation: Related Work

 \subsection{Universal Visual Segmentation}

-Universal visual segmentation aims to unify multiple segmentation tasks into a single network~\cite{Mask2Former,jain2023oneformer,zhang2023cmx,zhang2023delivering,gu2023dataseg,zhang2023vpuformer,wang2023seggpt}.
-Through a shared backbone model, universal knowledge transfer between tasks becomes effortlessly attainable~\cite{kolesnikov2020big,chen2022unified}.
-Previously, to unify instance-, semantic-, and panoptic segmentation tasks, K-Net~\cite{zhang2021k} employs a group of dynamic learnable kernels, whereas Mask2Former~\cite{Mask2Former} builds on~\cite{cheng2021maskformer} and enhances its performance across different segmentation tasks by introducing learnable queries and a masked cross-attention mechanism.
+The goal of universal visual segmentation is to combine multiple segmentation tasks into a single model~\cite{zhang2023cmx,zhang2023delivering,gu2023dataseg,zhang2023vpuformer,wang2023seggpt,wu2023segment_every_reference,GLIP}.
+For instance, K-Net~\cite{zhang2021k} uses a group of dynamic learnable kernels to unify instance, semantic, and panoptic segmentation, whereas Mask2Former~\cite{Mask2Former} builds on~\cite{cheng2021maskformer} and improves it at different segmentation tasks by adding learnable queries and a masked cross-attention mechanism.
 MCN~\cite{MCN} achieves collaborative learning of referring expression comprehension and segmentation.
-OneFomrer~\cite{jain2023oneformer} handles different segmentation predictions with a task-conditioned joint training strategy using a unified set of object queries for guidance.
-MaskDINO~\cite{MaskDINO} aims to unify segmentation and detection, whereas OpenSeeD~\cite{zhang2023simple} jointly learns an open-vocabulary model for both tasks.
-Pix2SeqV2~\cite{chen2022unified} employs a shared pixel-to-sequence interface to handle four visual tasks.
-To achieve a more comprehensive model, some other works have recently transformed task-specific preconditions into prompts.
-For example, UNINEXT~\cite{UNINEXT} designs a prompt generation paradigm to handle ten instance perception tasks, including R-VOS, simultaneously.
-SAM~\cite{sam} performs image segmentation with various user interactions through prompts.
-Similarly, SEEM~\cite{SEEM} supports visual cues and combines multiple cues for promptable and interactive segmentation.
+OneFormer~\cite{jain2023oneformer} handles different segmentation predictions with a task-conditioned joint training strategy using a unified set of object queries for guidance.
+MaskDINO~\cite{MaskDINO} aims to unify segmentation and detection, whereas HIPIE~\cite{wang2023hipie} jointly learns an open-vocabulary model for both tasks.
+Recently, some works~\cite{UNINEXT,wu2023glee} innovatively convert task-specific preconditions into prompts.
+For instance, UNINEXT~\cite{UNINEXT} employs a prompt generation paradigm to address ten instance perception tasks.
+UniLSeg~\cite{liu2023universal} performs scene segmentation at arbitrary granularity or semantic level using language instructions as guidance.
+Additionally, SAM~\cite{sam} and SEEM~\cite{SEEM} engage in image segmentation with diverse user interactions facilitated through prompts.

-R-VOS and A-VOS are closely related due to their nature.
-Furthermore, texts offer more precise localization information, whereas audio extends the model's applicability with an emphasis on keywords.
-Unfortunately, existing works lack an effective representation mechanism to integrate these two tasks.
-This paper presents a universal architecture and a joint training approach to handle R-VOS and A-VOS simultaneously, enabling the model to learn a cohesive representation space for audio and text expressions.
-Additionally, we propose audio-text contrastive learning to align features of different modality-referring expressions related to the same object, maximizing their similarity within the representation space.
-In this manner, the model can seamlessly transfer the multi-task learning knowledge to both tasks.
+Unfortunately, existing works lack an effective representation to integrate these two tasks.
+In this work, we present a universal architecture to handle R-VOS and A-VOS simultaneously.
+This architecture learns to maintain a consistent understanding of audio and text prompts, seamlessly transferring the learned universal knowledge to both tasks.